liflab/beepbeep-3-book/markdown/palettes/README.md

 If the parsing fails, such as when the input string is not properly formatted, the function outputs a special `JsonElement` called `JsonNull`, as can be observed in the second line of output.

 `JsonElement` is actually an umbrella class to designate a generic JSON object.
-In reality, the object returned by the parsing function will belong to one of the descendents of this class, namely:
+In reality, the object returned by the parsing function will belong to one of the descendants of this class, namely:

 - `JsonMap` if the parsed string corresponds to an associative map
 - `JsonList` if the parsed string corresponds to a list